harshmishra100/BharatTourism_Analysis_Unveiled/README.md

 This project is focused on analyzing India's tourism, particularly concerning foreign tourists, using data obtained from [data.gov.in](https://data.gov.in/).

-## Datasets Used:

-- **India-Tourism-Statistics-1981-2020-fta_nri_ita.csv**: This dataset provides statistics on foreign tourist arrivals in India from 1981 to 2020.
-It differentiates between international tourists (ITAs), foreign tourist arrivals (FTAs), and non-resident Indians (NRIs), and includes the percentage change between consecutive values.

-- **India-Tourism-Statistics-2001-2019-agegroup.csv**: This dataset presents the distribution of FTAs in India by age group from 2001 to 2019, expressed in percentages.

-- **India-Tourism-Statistics-2001-2019-quarterly.csv**: This dataset contains quarterly distribution statistics, showing the percentage of foreign tourists visiting India from 2001 to 2019.

-- **India-Tourism-Statistics-2001-2019-worldvsindia.csv**: This dataset compares global tourism with Indian tourism, including world rankings from 2001 to 2021.

-- **India-Tourism-Statistics-2019_region-and-reason.csv**: This dataset includes 2019 statistics on ITAs in India, showing the percentage distribution of international tourist visits by specific factors, grouped by countries and regions.

-- **India-Tourism-Statistics-2021-monuments.csv**: This dataset provides statistics on the number of domestic and foreign tourists visiting popular Indian monuments during 2019, 2020, and 2021, along with regional data.

-- **India-Tourism-Statistics-region-2017-2019.csv**: This dataset provides statistics on the share market contribution of Indian tourism from 2017 to 2019, expressed in percentages.

-- **India-Tourism-Statistics-statewise_2019-2020_domestic_foreign.csv**: This dataset includes state-wise statistics of domestic and foreign tourists visiting India in 2019 and 2020.

 ## Required Python Libraries:
 ```python